GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## What Will Be Impacted?

-These Apple Operating System versions will be impacted:
+These Apple operating system versions will be impacted:

 |**macOS**|**iOS**|**tvOS**|
 | :-------- |:-------- |:-------- |